Intermesh/groupoffice-docs/using/finance.rst

 - Go to Developers -> API keys
 - Copy the key

-Now in Group-Office install the MultiSafePay module and enter the key in System Settings -> MultiSafePay
+Now in GroupOffice install the MultiSafePay module and enter the key in System Settings -> MultiSafePay